ayatokura/ai-openscale/cloud-risk-openpages-mrg.md

    1. Past evaluations: Lists all the previous versions of the evaluation.
    2. Compare: Compare any of the models, but especially versions of the same model, for best performance.
-   3. Download report PDF: Generates the model summary report, which gives you all of the metrics and the explanation for why they were scored the way they wer5.
+   3. Download report PDF: Generates the model summary report, which gives you all of the metrics and the explanation for why they were scored the way they were.
    4. Send to OpenPages now: Sends all the metrics to the OpenPages model record that you associated to the OpenScale model deployment.
 In OpenPages, the metrics are listed in the graphical flow diagram and are clickable so that you can drill down into each metric.

 ## Work in OpenPages